huggingface/blog/matryoshka.md

 <details><summary><b>Click here to see how to use the Nomic v1.5 Matryoshka Model</b></summary>

 Note: Nomic specifically requires an `F.layer_norm` before the embedding truncation.
 As a result, the following snippet uses manual truncation to the desired dimension.
-For all other models, you can use the `truncate_dim` option in the constructor.
+For all other models, you can use the `truncate_dim` option in the constructor, as shown in the previous example.

 ```python
 from sentence_transformers import SentenceTransformer